abpy/improved-sapling-tree-generator/README.md

 * Outward attraction to make branches point out from the center of the tree
 * added 'horizontal leaves' and 'leaf angle' to control how leaves are rotated
 * 'Leaf Scale Taper' and 'Leaf Scale Variation' to control leaf scale along branch and random variation in scale
+* The shape for branch lengths can now be set to a custom shape
+* new method to rotate branches evenly around a tree with splits in the trunk

 ######notes
 'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon

+*update*: leaf bend removed form the interface